bmvantunes/youtube-2020-jan-formik-typescript-materialui/README.md

   // min=1 address, max=5
   // each address at least 10 characters, max = 100
   addresses: string[];

+  // select field starting with Select...
+  // number of dependents is mandatory from 0 up to 5
+  dependents: number;

   // the user has to accept the terms and conditions
   acceptedTermsAndConditions: boolean;